-Seekruit Launches its Tech-led Recruitment Process Aggregator Platform to Bolster India's HR Industry | Business
+Seekruit launches its Tech-led Recruitment Process Aggregator Platform to bolster India's HR industry | Business

 Building on its existing facility of video CVs, the platform is working to launch a virtual reality (VR) platform for enabling superior, more authentic, and immersive, experience during interviews.
 With branches across multiple regions, Seekruit has plans to expand its portfolio with more such innovative solutions, allowing candidates to use experiential technology to skill themselves and become key drivers of organizational growth.
 The ultimate aim is to provide the right fitment, i.e., quality job at the right time for candidates and quality candidates for the employer at the right time.
-Image: Sachin Kapoor, Founder and CEO, Seekruit.com PWR PWR
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 - READ MORE ON: